A new male grooming range of products from award-winning male celebrity hairdresser, Adee Phelan.

 Ordinarily, a new grooming brand would need a sizeable budget to pay influencers to talk about their products, but for SKNHEAD we've been able to agree an affiliate model only with major influencers, which will keep this cost down.

-The only other cost for marketing is to attend major haircare events and conferences such as Salon International in October.
+The only other cost for marketing is to attend major haircare events and conferences.
 The plan is to take some of our celebrities along to these events where fans can receive photographs when they buy SKNHEAD products.

 Other than Adee there currently isn't, to our knowledge, a major celebrity hairdresser known specifically for cutting men's hair, so we don't see any direct competition for the model as it stands.
 However, we are intentionally making the SKNHEAD brand grow with its own prominence, which we believe will make it more attractive for a trade sale.